AmFruitY/DeepLearningCryo/README.md

 `python -m venv /path/to/new/virtual/environment`

-After setting it up, install the required packages.
+After setting it up, install the required packages by doing `pip install <library>`.
 The versions I used are (if there are any other package version you want me to check, feel free to contact me):

 - numpy==2.0.2
 - PyQt6==6.8.0